-George Clooney & Amal Join Beyonce & Jay Z—Expecting Twins!
+George Clooney & Amal Join Beyonce & Jay Z — Expecting Twins!

 — The Talk (@TheTalkCBS) February 9, 2017

-The Clooney’s join another A-list couple, Beyonce and Jay Z, who also recently stirred up a lot of excitement when they announced that they were expecting twins on Instagram.
+The Clooneys join another A-list couple, Beyonce and Jay Z, who also recently stirred up a lot of excitement when they announced that they were expecting twins on Instagram.

 We would like to share our love and happiness.
 We have been blessed two times over.
 We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes. – The Carters